 |---|---|---|

-The majority of the bachelor's degree graduates for this major are black or African Americans.
-About 53% of grads fell into this category.
+The largest share of health professions bachelor’s degree graduates at UBalt were Black or African American.
+Approximately 45% of graduates fell into this category.

 The following table and chart show the ethnic background for students who recently graduated from University of Baltimore with a bachelor’s in health professions.